Mostow Rigidity Made Easier: The Extension

 \subsection{Proofs modulo the Morse Lemma}

 In this chapter we prove Theorem \ref{extend} and Lemma \ref{MORSE}.
 In this first section we reduce these results to a well-known geometric result called the Morse Lemma.
-This is one of the usual approaches.
-We work with the $K$-BL map
+See [{\bf T\/}, Prop.
+5.9.2].
+We work with the $K$-BL map $H: \H^3 \to \H^3.$

 Given a geodesic $\gamma \subset \H^3$ let $N_r(\gamma)$ denote the set of points in $\H^3$ at most $r$ from $\gamma$.
 The set $N_r(\gamma)$ is called the $r$-{\it tubular neighborhood\/} of $\gamma$.